Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 Some terrain features like Forests or Swamps are considered **Difficult Terrain**.
 Any unit starting it's activation in or entering **Difficult Terrain** lose 2 points of movement allowance.
 If a unit has less than 2 movement left, it can not enter **Difficult Terrain**!

 ## Ranged Attacks
 If a unit has a ranged attack available it can use it once at any point during it's activation.
 To use a ranged attack first select a target that is within range and LoS, then roll a **Ranged Attack Roll**.
-The defending player rolls a **Defense Roll** against succesful hits and removes any casualties.
+The defending player rolls a **[Damage Save]** against succesful hits and removes any casualties.

 A **Ranged Attact Roll** is performed by rolling a D6 for each model in the unit making a ranged attack.
 Any roll of 4+ is a succesful hit with the following modifiers: